MaasterMinds/TELEGRAMBOT/README.md

 # TELEGRAMBOT
-## Code written in pyhton to control home appliances with telegram using telepot library
+## Code written in python to control home appliances with telegram using telepot library

 Use this code in Raspberry Pi and control home appliances with the help of GPIO pins.